qmk/qmk_firmware/docs/serial_driver.md

 Do note that the configuration required is for the `SERIAL` peripheral, not the `UART` peripheral.

 ### USART Full-duplex
 Targeting STM32 boards where communication is offloaded to a USART hardware device.
 The advantage over bitbang is that this provides fast and accurate timings.
 USART Full-Duplex requires two conductors instead of one conductor like the Half-duplex driver, but it is more efficent as it uses DMA transfers, which can result in even faster transmission speeds.
-To use this driver the usart peripherals `TX` and `RX` pins must be configured. `SERIAL_PIN_TX` is the USART `TX` pin, `SERIAL_PIN_RX` is the USART `RX` pin.
+To use this driver the usart peripherals `TX` and `RX` pins must be configured. `SERIAL_USART_TX_PIN` is the USART `TX` pin, `SERIAL_USART_RX_PIN` is the USART `RX` pin.
 No external pull-up resistors are needed as the `TX` pin operates in push-pull mode.

+Please note that `TX` of the master halve has to be connected with the `RX` pin of the slave halve and `RX` of the master halve has to be connected with the `TX` pin of the slave halve!
+Usually this pin swap has to be done outside of the MCU e.g. with cables or on the pcb.
+Some MCUs like the STM32F303 allow this pin swap directly inside the MCU, this feature can be enabled using `#define SERIAL_USART_PIN_SWAP` in your config.h.

 To use the driver, add this to your rules.mk: